timeplus-io/docs/docs/usecases.md

 ### car_live_data

-A data stream with latest data from car sensors.
+A data stream with the latest data from car sensors.
 When the car engine is started, report data every second.
 Otherwise, report data every half an hour.

 | Column      | Comment                                                      | Type     | Sample Value            |
 | ----------- | ------------------------------------------------------------ | -------- | ----------------------- |